 All of our boats are half off Tuesday, Wednesday, and Thursdays!
 Our schedule for the marina has changed, we are currently open Monday through Sunday at 7 AM – 4:30 PM boat rentals will stop at 3:30 PM and are due back at 4:30 PM.

-Attention all boaters: we now offer food delivery to your boat!
-Call the marina place and order for $25 or more and it will be brought to your boat.
+Attention all boaters we now offer food delivery to your boat!
+Call the marina and order $25 or more and it will be brought to your boat.
 Credit/Debit only.

 Catfishing is extremely slow this time of the year.
-But we are expecting some warmer temperatures this upcoming weekend so fishing for cats might be better.
+But we are expecting some warmer temperatures this upcoming weekend, so fishing for cats might be better.
+One catfish was reported getting caught last week over by the Honker Bay area.
 Water temperature will determine how active catfishing will be.
-The warmer the water the more active they will be, especially at night.
-Typically around this time of the year, catfish are going to be located by Raccoon point, behind the island, back by the dam and bass cove during the day.
+The warmer the water, the more active they will be, especially at night.
+Typically around this time of the year, catfish are going to be located by Raccoon Point, behind the island, back by the dam and bass cove during the day.
 Anglers are using mackerel, anchovies and chicken liver for bait.

-Trout fishing continues to be amazing!!
-Top water trolling is causing anglers to limit out on trout fishing early to mid-morning this past week.
-The algae problem is slowly going away so fishing is getting better every day.
-This past week a nice 8.63 lb. trout was caught by Kipling Ehlers of San Leandro on nightcrawlers over by the island.
-Hotspots continue to be near the West Shore Trail, Dam, Half Moon Bay area, Indian cove and Raccoon Point especially for both bait fishing and trolling.
-For now, make sure to use bait that is bright to lure the fish in.
+Fishing was a little slow this past week.
+Only a few whoppers were reported getting caught but we did have more than several limits of trout reported.
+Hotspots had a little shift this past week with a couple of whoppers getting caught over by Bass Cove.
+Racoon Point has slowed down a little but several fish were reported caught back in that area.
 If you are going to be trolling, the best lures to use are Flicker Shads, Firetiger Rapalas, Kastmasters and Mirashads.
-The bait to use right now is chartreuse and rainbow Power Bait with garlic sent.
-When trolling, make sure to let out about a hundred feet of line and let the motor do all the work but also be wary of other anglers on the shoreline so your lines don’t get caught!
+The bait to use right now is chartreuse and rainbow Power Bait with garlic scent.
+When trolling, make sure to let out about a hundred feet of line and let the motor do all the work, but also be wary of other anglers on the shoreline so your lines don’t get tangled!

 Bass fishing has starting picking up a little as we get a little closer to spring.
 Several nice sized bass were reported being caught by Raccoon Point and also by the island.
-Bass are currently moving up to the shallows for their beds and getting ready to spawn.
+Bass are currently moving up to the shallows to make their beds and getting ready to spawn.
 If you are fishing for bass, they are hitting mostly in the early mornings and evenings mostly on plastics, jigs and hula grubs.
 Silver Rainbow Flukes are also doing really well with 3/0 wide shank hook.
-Several reports of bass anglers using swim baits are getting a lot of follows but can’t seem to pull them out of Half Moon Bay and around the island.
+Several reports of bass being caught by anglers using swim baits.
+Try Half Moon Bay and around the island.
 Live wells can be provided upon request thanks to Walton’s Pond.
-A couple good spots to fish for bass are; near the island or the tulles by Raccoon Point.
 Please practice catch and release for bass, as they are not stocked into the lake and their population depends on you!

-Rich Lai of San Leandro caught a 5.95 lb. trout trolling by Indian cove on a Rapala
+Ravazza of Castro Valley caught a 5.3 lb. trout fishing by Indian cove on a nightcrawler

 HOURS OF OPERATION